SENG480/UVicDSA19/contributions/chapter.md

 * Our next pull request simply involved making small changes to an assortment of methods and classes to make the code easier to read.
 In addition, a few of our changes were intended to slightly optimize the software. (https://github.com/jdmonin/JSettlers2/pull/55)
 * Our next pull request removed an unused method and used StringBuilder instead of StringBuffer.
 StringBuffer is thread-safe whereas StringBuilder is not.
 However, multiple threads were not accessing the StringBuffer.
 Therefore, there it was needless to use StringBuffer so we used StringBuilder instead. (https://github.com/jdmonin/JSettlers2/pull/59)
 * Our last pull request was relatively trivial, as we removed two unused constructors. (https://github.com/jdmonin/JSettlers2/pull/61)

+## Teammates
+Part of #9560

+The issue #9561 mentioned to use Jmeter GUI for creation of test plan.
+I planned to contribute on this issue and it covers the following:

+Basic Test Plan for JMeter GUI (.jmx file) including User defined variables, HTTP Cookie Manager, Thread group and Summary Report.
+Implemented the performance test scenarios for Admin Authentication, Adding Instructor, Loading the courses.
+Used Regular Expression Extractor for fetching the CSRF-Token and using it for generating the cookie parameter for the future web requests.
+Steps for execution:

+Setup JMeter on your system.
+Enable the cookies in Jmeter user.properties file in bin folder by adding "CookieManager.save.cookies=true" at the end of the file.
+Run JMeter GUI and open the jmeter_testplan.jmx file.
+Update the required parameters in the Test Plan User Defined Variables such as urlFrontend, urlBackend, portFrontend and portBackend based on your environment setup and save the test plan.
+You can also configure the user workload in Thread Group based on the requirement.
+By default, the test runs with one user(thread).
+To run the performance test, Jmeter GUI is not recommended as it has its own overhead.
+You should run the tests from the Console using the command "jmeter -n –t jmeter_testplan.jmx -l testresults.jtl".
+Things to be worked upon:

+More performance test scenarios are to be added based on the requirements.
+Adding Instructor scenario request gives response code 403 due to invalid CSRF token.
+Need some guidance for this issue to be resolved.
+This forbidden request does not allow us to move to load courses scenario.